-3.2 Metal-organic chemical vapor deposition
+3.2 Metal-Organic Chemical Vapour Deposition

-Metal-organic chemical vapor deposition (MOCVD) is a long-established technique used for heterostructure growth to make electronic devices [48].
-MOCVD is also called metal-organic vapor-phase epitaxy (MOVPE) [34].
+MOCVD is a long-established technique used for heterostructure growth to produce electronic devices [48].
+MOCVD is also called Metal-Organic Vapour-Phase Epitaxy (MOVPE) [34].
 This technique requires a constant flow of gases which will react chemically in a high-temperature chamber to form the GaN layer.
-Two types of MOCVD reactor that are readily available in the market are, namely, horizontal and vertical reactors.
-Figure 2 shows a schematic view of an MOCVD system [33].
+Two types of MOCVD reactor that are readily available in the market are namely, horizontal and vertical reactors.
+Figure 2 shows a schematic view of a MOCVD system [33].
 Trimethylgallium (TMGa) reacts with NH3 in a high-temperature reactor for the growth of GaN [31].
-A carrier gas such as hydrogen (H2) is needed to deliver the metal-organic precursors.
+A carrier gas such as hydrogen (H2) is needed to deliver the metalorganic precursors.
 Additional precursors such as trimethylaluminium (TMA) and methylsilane (SiH3CH3) are also used [43].
 Several reactor concepts have been developed to improve the flow of gases on a wide surface area and within multi-wafer concepts.